manassaloi/navakapumps/index.md

 We are driving Industrial Efficiency with Reliable Pump Solutions.

-Navaka Pumps India, based in Coimbatore, is a reputed trading house and exporter of various industrial products.
-We provide pumping solutions to both domestic and international clients.
+Navaka Pumps India, based in Coimbatore, provides pumping solutions to both domestic and international clients.
 We strive to render industrial products that are known for their reliability, quality, efficiency and standards.
 Our range mainly includes industrial pumps, flexible hose, strainers, filters, etc.

 We are the authorized dealer for PC Pumps, CRI-Tuff range of pumps.
 Rotodel Gear Pumps and Leakproof Chemical pumps.